StudyConnect-ZHAW/Frontend/.github/pull_request_template.md

 Please make sure that the following items have been completed before submitting this pull request:

-- [ ] All acceptance criteria are fulfilled
+- [ ] All issue acceptance criteria are fulfilled
 - [ ] All code has been properly tested
 - [ ] All tests pass successfully
 - [ ] Meets coding standards